bia-pain-bache/BPB-Worker-Panel/docs/en/docs/installation/workers-manual.md

 First, download the Worker code from [here](https://github.com/bia-pain-bache/BPB-Worker-Panel/releases/latest/download/worker.js).

-In your Cloudflare account, navigate to the `Compute (Workers)` > `Workers & Pages` section in the left menu, click `Create`, and select `Workers` and then `Start with Hello World!` > `Get started`.
+In your Cloudflare account, navigate to the `Developer Platform` tab and click `Create application`, from `Workers` tab find `Start with Hello World!` and `Get started`.

 Enter a desired name, which will form your panel’s domain and `Deploy`.

 !!! danger
     Choose a name that does not include the word `bpb`, as this may trigger Cloudflare’s detection and result in a `1101` error.

-Then click `Edit` here.
+Then click `Edit code` here.
 In the left sidebar, delete the `worker.js` file and upload the new one.
 If it gives an error, delete the `package-lock.json` file too.
 Since the code has become large, copying and pasting on mobile is difficult — refer to the image below and upload it properly.
 On mobile, open the side menu, long-press the Explorer, and click `Upload...`.

 ![Mobile upload](../images/worker-mobile-upload.jpg)